andreasm23/sgp4-2.21/README.md

 - end time
 - output orbit data file

-**Opportunity for Excellence**: the TLE data file can come in several formats, namely `KVN`, `XML`, `JSON` and `CSV`.
+**Opportunity for Excellence**: the TLE data file can come in several formats, namely `KVN`, `XML`, `JSON` and `CSV`, most conveniently retrieved using [Celestrak's API](http://celestrak.org/NORAD/documentation/gp-data-formats.php).
 Implement (at least) one additional format that your program can read.
 You may use libraries for parsing these formats, e.g. Python's `json` package.

 You have several options to implement passing information to your program: